IBM-MIL/MILCarouselCollectionView/README.md

 <br>
-###Changing the Kind of Data the MILCarouselCollectionView Can Handle
+###Changing the Kind of Data a MILCarouselCollectionViewController Can Handle

-To change the kind of data the collection view can handle, first you will need to modify the `dataArray` property in the `MILCarouselCollectionViewController.swift` file to be an array of different data types:
+To change the kind of data a MILCarouselCollectionViewController can handle, first you will need to modify the `dataArray` property in the `MILCarouselCollectionViewController.swift` file to be an array of different data types:

 ```swift
 var dataArray : [MyDataObject] = []

 ```

-As well you will need to change the way the MILCarouselCollectionViewController prepares the cell in the cellForItemAtIndexPath method:
+As well you will need to change the way the MILCarouselCollectionViewController prepares the MILCarouselCollectionViewCell in the cellForItemAtIndexPath method:

 ```swift
 override func collectionView(collectionView: UICollectionView, cellForItemAtIndexPath indexPath: NSIndexPath) -> UICollectionViewCell {